Do I Need a Criminal Defense Attorney If I’m Pleading Guilty?

 A plea bargain is an agreement reached between the prosecutor and the defendant in a criminal case where the defendant agrees to plead guilty to some or all of the charges they are facing in exchange for a reduced sentence.
 This agreement is typically made before the trial begins.
 Plea bargaining saves the time and expense of a trial and allows the defendant to receive a less severe punishment to admitting to their mistakes.

 A no contest plea, which is similar to a guilty plea, does not contest the charges against the defendant or admit wrongdoing.
 This plea is often used in plea bargains because it allows the defendant to avoid a trial and the possible harsher sentence that could come with a conviction.
 In some cases, a no contest plea may also be used to protect the defendant’s assets from being seized by the victim in a civil lawsuit.

 Pleading Guilty in Court

-If you have been charged with a crime and are considering pleading guilty, you should speak with a lawyer first.
+If you have been charged with a crime in Colorado and are considering pleading guilty, you should speak with a lawyer first.
 A lawyer can help you better understand the charges against you and the potential consequences of pleading guilty.
 They can also help you negotiate a plea deal with the prosecutor to pursue your best interests.